This discussion has been closed.

 Fri, 16 Oct 2009 23:29 GMT, in reply to Septic in message 12

 The difference is when the other site enables data mining, enhanced searches etc. - the "Internet Moods" site is using a toolkit called "Boardtracker" that allows you to scan message boards and then list posts by keywords.
-They just happened to use things like "" as the keywords they were searching for.
+They just happened to use things like "smiley - smiley" as the keywords they were searching for.
 The toolkit they used also allows people to be tracked across multiple sites if they have the same user name on each of them.

 Peet, your point is???

-If it's something you'd feel 'funny' about yelling through a megaphone on the busiest corner you know, then don't put it up at allÂ
+As previously said If it's something you'd feel 'funny' about yelling through a megaphone on the busiest corner you know, then don't put it up at all

 Fri, 16 Oct 2009 23:42 GMT, in reply to Septic in message 14